myhro/docs-content/content/guides/introduction-to-docker.md

 	$ docker run -t -i yourusername/java:7 -name our_java

-Additionally you can add tags to an image after you have commited or built it.
+Again use the `exit` command to exit the container.
+Additionally, you can add tags to an image after you have commited or built it.

-	$ docker tag our_java yourusername/java:seven
+	$ docker tag yourusername/java:7 yourusername/java:seven

-Looking at our images we can see that there’s three tags representing the same image now:
+Looking at our images we can see that there’s two tags representing the same image now:

 	$ docker images
-	BLA
+	REPOSITORY                                              TAG                 IMAGE ID            CREATED             VIRTUAL SIZE yourusername/java                                            7                   0e5da60a9318        16 minutes ago      572.1 MB
+	yourusername/java                                            seven               0e5da60a9318        16 minutes ago      572.1 MB

 The `:7` and `:seven` tags both point to the same image and will stay like that even with further updates of this image.
-The `:latest` tag always points to the last image under the same name, even if the last one has a lower “version number”, e.g. `:6` (, which can happen e.g. when you fix an old version after already having a new one).

 Finally, we can push an image to the Docker Hub, so we can share it with others or use it on other hosts (or in Giant Swarm).

 	$ docker push yourusername/java

 This will push the whole repository of `yourusername/java`, incl. all tags and changes to the Docker Hub.
 If you want to keep your images private, you can use our [private registry](http://docs.giantswarm.io/reference/registry/).
+This also creates a new `:latest` tag, which always points to the last image under the same name, even if the last one has a lower “version number”, e.g. `:6` (, which can happen e.g. when you fix an old version after already having a new one).

 If you want to remove an image from your host, you can use the `docker rmi` command.